That-Ski-Freak/MarkdownPublic/Jumpmania Doc B.md

 - the core blocks from celeste but 4 directional (upright, bottomright, upleft, bottomleft) depending on which quadrant of the block you are on.
 These blocks would be dependent on you grappling onto them rather than climbing since no climbing
 	- Jump timing on the release point should be relevant for speed
 - Jump through platforms like terraria, but for all directions
-- slippery tiles?
+- slippery tiles? ice?
-- Blocks that fall away / disappear when you step on them
+- Tiles that fall away / disappear when you step on them
+- Ground that doesn't count as landing on the ground for refreshing your dash/double jump (& probably also version that crumbles when you step on it).
+- Tiles you cannot grapple onto.
 - localized wind / fan?
+- The station movers from modded celeste but not limited to cardinal movement
 ---
 Items / Extra Abilities
 - Extra dash